ameseee/kwk-curriculum-site/web-app/lessons/intro-to-js/index.md

 <div class="try-it">
   <h2>Try It: Strings and Variables</h2>
+  <p>Complete the following in a CodePen.
+You should type your code in the JavaScript editor of the CodePen, and see the results in the console.</p>
   <p>If you have the strings "Beyonce" and "Knowles" in the following variables:</p>
   <code class="try-it-code">var first = "Beyonce"</code><br>
   <code class="try-it-code">var last = "Knowles"</code>